-The ability to easily share electronic consumer data paves the way for new products and services.
-It also makes it easier for consumers to compare products, which could give them an incentive to switch providers.
+The ability to easily share data paves the way for new products and services.
+It also makes it easier for individuals and small businesses to compare products, which could give them an incentive to switch providers or talk to their current provider to access a better-value deal.
 In turn, this encourages more competition in the marketplace and lower prices.
-Increased competition helps to drive the economy.
+Increased competition helps to drive the economy and spurs innovation.

-The OAIC is primarily responsible for complaint handling and for strategic enforcement relating to the protection of privacy and confidentiality.
-The OAIC also receives and handles notifications of eligible data breaches relating to Consumer Data Right data.
+The OAIC is responsible for regulating privacy and confidentiality under the CDR.
+The OAIC also handles complaints and notifications of eligible data breaches relating to CDR data.

-Consumer Data Right has been introduced in response to several government reviews.
+Consumer Data Right was introduced in response to several government reviews.
 The Murray, Harper, Coleman and Finkel inquiries all recommended that Australia develop a right and standards for consumers to access and transfer their information in a usable format.

 In May 2017, the Australian Government received the Productivity Commission’s report on its Inquiry into Data Availability and Use.
 The report made 41 recommendations, including the creation of a new economy-wide ‘comprehensive data right’.